 HOPE Lab Research

 We are a group of researchers who study ethical decision-making, broadly defined.
-Our work focuses primarily on honesty, opportunity, and prosociality as well as how people navigate ethical dilemmas that involve these values.
+Our work focuses primarily on how people balance fundamental values such as honesty, opportunity, prosociality and navigate ethical dilemmas involving these values.
+Our research delves deeper by examining how ethical judgments define social interactions by shaping our language, influencing group affiliation, and informing our beliefs.
 Click on each topic to learn more about the research stream.

 You can find the CVs and papers of each of our members on the PEOPLE page.
 Below, we highlight some of our recent work.